Correlation functions at the topological quantum phase transition in the S=1 XXZ chain with single-ion anisotropy: Introduction

-In this paper, we revisit the transition between the Haldane and large-$D$ phases and calculate several correlation functions in the quantum critical state, using the bosonization method \cite{Schulz1986} and density-matrix renormalization group (DMRG) method \cite{White1992,White1993}.
+In this paper, we revisit the transition between the Haldane and large-$D$ phases and calculate several correlation functions at criticality, using the bosonization method \cite{Schulz1986} and density-matrix renormalization group (DMRG) method \cite{White1992,White1993}.
 First, we show using bosonization that the correlation functions exhibit the following characteristic behavior.
 The correlation functions of the longitudinal spin, dimer, and squared-spin operators exhibit the algebraically decaying behavior only in their uniform components, while their staggered components decay exponentially.
 In contrast, the transverse-spin correlation function contains the algebraically decaying terms only in the staggered components, with the uniform components decaying exponentially.
+These behaviors of the correlation functions are remarkably distinct from those in conventional critical antiferromagnets, such as the $S=1/2$ antiferromagnetic XXZ spin chain.
 Then, to confirm these analytic results, we perform the numerical calculation of the correlation functions using the DMRG method.
 By fitting the numerical data to the analytic forms, we demonstrate the validity of the effective theory and determine quantities such as the TLL parameter.
-We also consider the effect of weak bond alternation on the critical theory and show that the aforementioned exponentially decaying components in the correlation functions are turned into algebraic decay in the presence of the bond alternation.
+We also consider the effect of weak bond alternation on the critical theory and show that the aforementioned exponentially decaying components in the correlation functions become algebraically decaying in the presence of the bond alternation, in a manner similar to that observed in the $S=1/2$ XXZ spin chain.

 The rest of the paper is organized as follows.
 In Sec.\ \ref{sec:effective_theory}, we review the effective theory for the quantum criticality at the transition between the Haldane and large-$D$ phases and derive analytic forms of correlation functions.
 The numerical results of the DMRG calculation are presented and discussed in Sec.\ \ref{sec:Num}.
 The paper is concluded in Sec.\ \ref{sec:conc}.
+Appendices\ \ref{app:bosonization_details} and \ref{app:finite_open_chain} present some details of bosonization calculations to derive the effective theory and correlation functions.
 The numerical procedure for determining the critical points between the Haldane and large-$D$ phases is described in Appendix\ \ref{app:crt_point}.